robcarver17/pysystemtrade/docs/backtesting.md

 #### Forecast mapping

-A new feature introduced in version 0.18.2 is *forecast mapping*.
+A new optional feature introduced in version 0.18.2 is *forecast mapping*.
 This is the non linear mapping discussed in [this blog post](https://qoppac.blogspot.com/2016/03/diversification-and-small-account-size.html) whereby we do not take a forecast until it has reached some threshold.
 Because this will reduce the standard deviation of our forecasts we compensate by ramping up the forecast more quickly until the raw forecast reaches the existing cap (which defaults to 20).
 This is probably illustrated better if we look at the non-linear mapping function:

 ```python
 #This is syscore.algos.map_forecast_value